-Now grasp the tender with both hands as shown above and place a finger on each side of the drawbar near the connector.
-Using your fingers, push the connectors together.
+Now grasp the tender with both hands as shown below and place a finger on each side of the drawbar near the connector.
+Now using your fingers, push the connectors together.
 The connector will make a slight click when it is properly seated.
 At this point you are ready to begin operating your engine.